-First, for all pairs of markets, the Clayton and Frank copulas are selected for any period within the 28 years.
+First, for all pairs of markets, the Clayton and Frank copulas are selected at any time period of the 28 years.
 The confidence intervals for the weights on Clayton and Frank do not cover zeros, showing that they are always statistically significant.
 On the other hand, the weight on Gumbel is always zero during the 28 years for all pairs.
-Therefore, the four pairs of markets show significantly lower-tail dependence, but no upper-tail dependence from 1990 to 2018.
-Second, we observe notable fluctuations in both the weights and the dependence parameters during the 28-year period for all four pairs of markets, implying the limitation of time-invariant copula models.
+Therefore, the four pairs of markets show significantly lower tail dependence, but no upper tail dependence from 1990 to 2018.
+Second, we observe notable fluctuations of both the weights and dependence parameters during the 28-year period for all four pairs of markets, implying the limitation of time-invariant copula models.